Nephrite: Other names

 Besides the terms already mentioned, nephrite has the following synonyms and varieties: axe-stone, B.C. jade, Beilstein, kidney stone, lapis nephriticus, nephrite, nephrite, pounamu, New Zealand greenstone, New Zealand jade, spinach jade (dark grayish green), and talcum nephriticus.
 Tomb jade or grave jade are names given to ancient burial nephrite pieces with a brown or chalky white texture as a surface treatment.

 History

 Neolithic and Chalcolithic Europe

-A lot of nephrite tools and amulets are known since the Early Neolithic (7th millennium BC) to the Late Chalcolithic (5th millennium BC) on the Balkans (mainly Bulgaria; also in Greece, Serbia, Croatia) from two or more unknown sources — Balkan "nephrite culture."
-Such tools are found in the Later Neolithic of Poland (from the most probable local source Jordanów), Sardinia (Italy) (unknown source) and Switzerland.
+A lot of nephrite tools and amulets are known since the Early Neolithic (7th millennium BC) to the Late Chalcolithic (5th millennium BC) periods on the Balkans (mainly Bulgaria; also in Greece, Serbia, Croatia, Romania) from two or more unknown sources — Balkan "nephrite culture".
+Such tools are found in the Late Neolithic of Poland (from the most probable local source Jordanów), Sardinia (Italy) (unknown source) and Switzerland.
 Single or just a few finds of nephrite artifacts are also reported from some other European countries.